-The following information can help you get the most from your SRV Viscometer.
+The following information can help you get the most from your SRD sensor.

 - Handle the meter with care. - Always store and transport the meter in its original packaging.
 The sensor probe can be stored in air but protection of the sensing element is recommended with the protective sleeve included in delivery. - Have the RCP software installed.
-Refer to the RCP Software Manual for installation.
+Refer to the RCP Software Manual for installation instructions.
 This software helps with the initial setup of the sensor but also for monitoring, further configuration, and troubleshooting if required. - Do not use liquids incompatible with the wetted materials of the probe, i.e. highly corrosive chemicals when the wetted material is not specified for it.
 Follow the support article Chemical Compatibility List.
-Rheonics SRV standard wetted material for the probe is 316L (1.4404), alternatively, Hastelloy C22 (2.4602) can be ordered for highly corrosive applications.
+Rheonics SRD standard wetted material for the probe is 316L (1.4404), alternatively, Hastelloy C22 (2.4602) can be ordered for highly corrosive applications.
 Prior to use, always ensure that the sensor wetted surface is compatible with your process fluid.
-Material certificates are available for the sensor when requested during ordering. - Sensor Probe should always be used only for the pressure and temperature ratings specified for the sensor.
-This is often specified during the ordering process.
+Material certificates are available for the sensor when requested during ordering. - Sensor Probe should always be used only for the pressure and temperature ratings specified for the sensor, which are often specified during the ordering process.
 Sensor electronics should be exposed to environmental conditions within its operational envelope to avoid performance issues. - Ensure that all piping connections conform to the local and national regulations and codes of practice. - Laboratory tests can be conducted before the final installation in process.
-For non-Newtonian fluids viscosity readings can differ between different viscosity measurement technologies.
-This means that a laboratory or offline instrument can give different results than the SRV inline readings of viscosity.
-This is expected and reasons are explained by Rheonics on web page and articles.
-Still, users do at times test the SRV unit in controlled environments to compare, verify, and even correlate readings. - For the SME-TRD and SME-TR, after internal wiring, properly tighten the transmitter housing cover with the inner seal correctly placed, to maintain ingress protection. - Protect the M12 connection between the sensor cable and sensor probe from impacts.
-Avoid contact with fluids unless the operation is within the cable and connector ingress protection (IP) rating class. - Prevent external machinery from colliding with the SRV sensor probe. - For any further questions related to the SRV sensor probe, visit Rheonics Support Portal or contact Rheonics Support Team at support@rheonics.com.
+Density readings should be the same for a fluid in motion or static as long as the fluid composition and temperature is the same.
+Refer to section 3.4 for sensor installation instructions. - For non-Newtonian fluids viscosity readings can differ between different viscosity measurement technologies.
+This means that a laboratory or offline instrument can give different results than the SRD inline readings of viscosity.
+This is expected, and Rheonics explains the reasons for this on its web page and articles.
+Still, users do at times test the SRD sensor in controlled environments to compare, verify, and even correlate readings with other meters. - For the SME-TRD and SME-TR, after internal wiring, properly tighten the transmitter housing cover with the inner seal correctly placed, to maintain ingress protection. - Protect the M12 connection between the sensor cable and sensor probe from impacts.
+Avoid contact with fluids unless the operation is within the cable and connector ingress protection (IP) rating class. - Prevent external machinery from colliding with the SRD sensor probe. - For any further questions related to the SRD sensor probe, visit Rheonics Support Portal or contact Rheonics Support Team at support@rheonics.com.
 Make sure to explain the issue or question, share pictures of the installation or setup, and share the sensor Serial Number (S/N).

-ATTENTION: For intrinsically safe installations of an EX-certified SRV sensor in hazardous environment locations, the user should follow the Rheonics EX Installation and Intrinsic Safety Manual that is included with the delivery and also available online.
+ATTENTION: For intrinsically safe installations of an EX-certified SRD sensor in hazardous environment locations, the user should follow the Rheonics EX Installation and Intrinsic Safety Manual that is included with the delivery and also available online.